 Morningstar is widely considered one of the best resources for fundamental investment research and stock data — and arguably the leading source for mutual fund and exchange-traded fund (ETF) data.
-Its website is clean and polished, with information presented in easy-to-digest graphics.
+Its website presents information in easy-to-digest graphics.

-The premium service also includes a comprehensive portfolio evaluation tool that shows you how diversified your mutual fund portfolio is and gives you advice on how to improve your asset allocation.
+The premium service also includes a comprehensive portfolio evaluation tool that shows how diversified your mutual fund portfolio is and gives you advice on improving your asset allocation.

 I used to do all of my retirement planning myself but decided to hire a financial advisor to help me prepare for my future and make sure I had all my bases covered.
 We decided together that Morningstar would be a good portfolio manager to use for one of my investment accounts, and I’ve been pleased with it for the most part.

 The portal is fairly outdated in appearance, but it tracks my investments correctly, which is more important to me.
-I like the quick views I can get of the overall performance of my accounts and how the market is performing as well.
+I like the quick views I can get of my accounts’ overall performance and how the market is performing as well.